 - ‘Pre-existing’ or ‘non-aggravated’ condition: If you have a pre-existing condition you need to be able to distinguish the condition pre-service to the aggravation in service.
 You need to try to get statements or medical evidence that shows the worsening because of the aggravation in service.

 - Symptoms aren’t deemed severe enough: To get compensation for certain conditions there is a minimum severity requirement.
 You may get a denial if your symptoms are not severe enough.
 If you know that your symptoms are to the requisite severity level, make sure your statement and medical records describe the symptoms.

 Sometimes the VA denies a claim in error.
 Other times, the veteran did not include the proper evidence.
-If you want to ensure everything required is included in your appeal, call us at (800) 953-6224.
+If you want to ensure everything required is included in your appeal, contact us here, or call us at (800) 953-6224.
 Bosley & Bratch has over 20 years of experience, let us help you get the compensation you deserve.